Local park information

 Embarkation Park

-Embarkation Park is a free, non-ticketed managed access vantage point managed by the City of Sydney on New Year’s Eve.
-Pass-outs are not permitted, so if you are planning to celebrate at Embarkation Park, please ensure you bring everything you need with you and arrive early together.
+Embarkation Park is a free, non-ticketed vantage point managed by the City of Sydney.
+Re-entry is not permitted, so if you are planning to celebrate at Embarkation Park, please bring everything you need and arrive early with friends and family.

 McDonald Lane and Victoria Street will be closed to vehicles from 6am on 31 December to 4am on 1 January.

-Parking on the east and west side of Victoria Street (north of Challis Avenue) currently signposted as 1P 8am - 10pm Mon-Fri Permit Holders Excepted Area 12, will be reallocated to a No Stopping – Authorised NYE Vehicles Excepted for a temporary period from 6am on 29 December 2023 to 6pm 1 January 2024.
+The east and west side of Victoria Street (north of Challis Avenue) currently signposted as 1P 8am - 10pm Mon-Fri Permit Holders Excepted, will be a Special Event Clearway from 6am on 31 December to 4am 1 January.

 The site will include:

 Alcohol, glass and sharp objects are not permitted at Embarkation Park on New Year’s Eve and bags will be checked.
 Intoxicated people will not be permitted entry.
-Site management reserves the right to refuse entry or remove people from the site if they are disruptive or offensive.
+Site management reserves the right to refuse entry and remove disruptive or offensive people.

 Additional conditions of entry are available to view outside the park on event day.